Cusco Travel Guide: The Best Cafes in Cusco, Peru

 Jack’s Cafe on a bustling corner in San Blas, Cusco, Peru

-It seemed every street I turned down in San Blas there were more cafes to explore.
-I spent the better part of my two weeks in Cusco attempting to try them all, but I realized I’d be rolling to Machu Picchu if I tried every one of them.
+It seemed every street I turned down in San Blas and around Plaza de Armas there were more cafes to explore.
+I spent the better part of my two weeks in Cusco attempting to try them all, but I realized I’d be rolling on the Salkantay Trek to Machu Picchu if I tried every one of them.
 And my bank account would have been mad at me as well.
-There are excellent cafes I didn’t mention as they are well documented on the interwebs, such as the Meeting Place (which was really good too!).
-So, I shared with you, my fellow sunset chaser, the ones I loved, and wish I could spend just a few more hours in.

 Like this post?
 Pin for later!